 ANCC Criteria: Juliana Brixey, PhD, MPH, MSN, RN, The University of Texas Health Science Center at Houston

-Successful completion of this educational activity for Continuing Nursing Education (CNE) is demonstrated by attendance at designated CNE session(s), completion of the evaluation survey, and participant’s claim of hours attended.
+Successful completion of this educational activity for Continuing Nursing Education (CNE) is demonstrated by attendance at designated CE session(s) and completion of the evaluation survey.
 The nurse learner will be able to download the CNE certificate.

-- Completion of this live activity is demonstrated by attendance at certified sessions, completion of two evaluation surveys at the activity’s conclusion, and verification of attendance through the participant’s electronic credit claim using the link in the post-conference email you receive.
+- Completion of this live activity is demonstrated by attendance at certified sessions and completion of the evaluation survey at the activity’s conclusion.

-- Physician and nurse participants will be able to generate a CE certificate through the AMIA automated system.
+- Physician and nurse participants will be able to generate a CE certificate through the virtual meeting platform.

 As a provider accredited by the ACCME, AMIA requires that everyone who is in a position to control the content of an educational activity disclose all relevant financial relationships with any commercial interest for 12 months prior to the educational activity.